-There is a reason why businesses are investing heavily in customer behavior prediction.
-This is because customer insights are guiding almost all business processes.
+There is a reason why businesses are investing heavily in customer behaviour prediction – customer insights are guiding almost all business processes.

-Thus, using customer behavior analytics can help in growing your brand.
-But before we discuss the topic at hand, let us understand the basics of customer behavior prediction.
+Thus, using customer behaviour analytics can help in growing your brand.
+But before we discuss the topic at hand, as well as some in-depth information about your customers, let’s get an understanding of the basics of customer behaviour prediction.